Equivariant Variance Estimation for Multiple Change-point Model: Numerical studies

 \subsection{Labor productivity}

 This example is motivated by \cite{hansen2001new}.
 We consider the variance estimation of the U.S. labor productivity of major sectors: manufacturing/durable (DUR), manufacturing/nondurable (NDUR), business (BUS), nonfarm business (NFBUS), and nonfinancial corporations (NFC).
-All the series range from 1987 Q1 to 2019 Q4.
+All the series range from 1987 Q1 to 2019 Q4 (with length 132).
+We aim to estimate the variance of the quarterly growth rates in percentages.
 The data is obtained from U.S. Bureau of Labor Statistics ({\tt https://www.bls.gov/lpc/}).
-We report the estimated standard deviations of the quarterly growth rates in percentages in Table~\ref{tab:lpr}.
+The five series are plotted in Figure~\ref{fig:ts_acf}.
+It turns out there are no obvious change points for the last three sectors.
+For DUR and NDUR, we identify and show the change points locations by vertical lines.
+The sample ACF plots (for DUR and NDUR, we plot the ACF for the segment-wise demeaned series) are also included to show that the serial correlation can be ignored for these data.
+We report the estimated standard deviations of the five series in Table~\ref{tab:lpr}.
 Besides the estimators introduced earlier, the sample standard deviation (SD) is also included for comparison.
-We find that SD might overestimate $\sigma$ as it ignores the potential change points.
+Furthermore, we report SD\textsubscript{s} as a benchmark.
+The SD\textsubscript{s} is the sample standard deviation of the segmented series, which is different from the SD for DUR and NDUR, and same as SD for the other three series.
+We find that SD might overestimate $\sigma$ for DUR and NDUR as it ignores the potential change points.
 DK often underestimates $\sigma$ possibly due to non-Gaussian noise distribution.
 The MAD estimator seems to be unstable, with larger biases.
 The Rice estimator is similar to the proposed EVE estimator (with data-driven choice of $K$), which provides most reliable estimates.
-These patterns are also consistent with the simulation.
+Overall, the EVE is very close to the benchmark SD\textsubscript{s}, but without segmenting the series first.
+This is exactly what we propose to achieve: a reliable variance estimator before identifying the locations of the change points.